hmcts/design-system/app/views/patterns/perform-an-action/README.md

 When taking an action (creating, editing etc), users should be taken to a new page with as much of the screen paraphernalia removed as possible including the original list of items.

 A back link should be placed at the top left of the flow.

-Don't use a cancel link next to the Continue button.
+You can optionally include a cancel link below the continue button to help users leave a multi-page form process.

 ## Repeat use actions

-If the user has to perform the same action many times within a single session, adding an item should end by taking the user back to where they started with a [success message](/components/alert) at the top of the page.
+If the user has to perform the same action many times within a single session, adding an item should end by taking the user back to where they started with a [success message](/components/banner) at the top of the page.

 ## Infrequent or dangerous actions